sileht/blog/9-openstack-autoscaling-with-heat-ceilometer-gnocchi.rst

     swift_key = password
     swift_user = gnocchi_swift

-*Note: The default devstack configuration of Swift can't handled the load generated by Gnocchi and Ceilometer, The number of swift workers need to be increased.*
+*Note: The default devstack configuration of Swift can't handle the load generated by Gnocchi and Ceilometer, The number of swift workers needs to be increased.*

 Heat stack setup
 ----------------